Reviews You Can Rely On

 sony wh-1000xm5 - while the touch gestures are fun, they sometimes respond...

 Tapping the center touchpad with two fingers activates Speak-to-Chat, automatically pausing the music if you talk.
-Some users may love it, but it is sensitive.
+While some users may love it, we thought it was too sensitive.
 Clearing your throat or mumbling to yourself can pause the music.
 It also responded to people not talking to us.
-Another unique feature is Quick Attention mode, which temporarily puts the headphones in a transparency-like mode when you place your palm over the touchpad.
-The media is dampened, and exterior sounds pass through.
+Another unique feature is Quick Attention mode, which temporarily puts the headphones in a transparency-like mode when a palm is placed over the touchpad, so you can hear what is going on around you more clearly.

 sony wh-1000xm5 - speaking of using the wh-1000xm5 on the go, the headphones come with...

-The XM5 supports head detection when you remove the headphones and automatically pauses the music, so you'll never miss a key point in a podcast or the chorus of your favorite song.
+The XM5 supports head detection when removing the headphones and automatically pauses the music, so you'll never miss a key point in a podcast or the chorus of a favorite song.

 Customization

 Sony's 360 Reality Audio adds extra depth and dimensionality.
 It analyzes ear shape and tracks head movements to simulate a concert-like experience.
-However, it only works with compatible paid streaming services like Amazon Music Unlimited, nugs.net, PeerTracks, and 360 Reality Audio Love, requiring additional payments.
+However, it only works with compatible paid streaming services like Amazon Music Unlimited, nugs.net, PeerTracks, and 360 Reality Audio Love.

-If you want more detail and clarity, the XM5 has a Digital Sound Enhancement Engine (DSEE) and supports Hi-Res Wireless Audio.
+For more detail and clarity, the XM5 has a Digital Sound Enhancement Engine (DSEE) and supports Hi-Res Wireless Audio.
 The DSEE is good; it uses AI to enhance low-resolution, compressed files.
-It works with any connected device and any file type.
-While you can hear the difference, it isn't a game-changer.
+While we can hear the difference, it isn't a game-changer.
 Hi-Res Audio is only accessible when connected to a device that supports the LDAC Bluetooth codec.

 Connectivity

-The XM5 showed a strong and reliable Bluetooth 5.2 connection with multiple users, devices, and environments.
-We even had no issues using Multipoint.
+The XM5 had a strong and reliable Bluetooth 5.2 connection with multiple users, devices, and environments.
+We even had no issues using Multipoint, which allows swapping between two simultaneously connected devices (even between Apple and Android).
+Additionally, Google Fast Pair simplifies the connection process to Android devices.

 sony wh-1000xm5 - don't worry about losing your charging and audio cables. the case...